PS00161093/system-design/RateLimiter.md

   - It only works for not-so-strict look back window.
   - It is an approximation of the actual rate because it assumes requests in the previous window are evenly distributed.

+## Where shall we store counters?
+- Using the database is not a good idea due to slowness of disk access.
+- In-memory cache is chosen because it is fast and supports time-based expiration strategy.
+- For instance, Redis is a popular option to implement rate limiting.
+- It is an in-memory store that offers two commands:
+ - INCR: It increases the stored counter by 1.
+ - EXPIRE: It sets a timeout for the counter.
+- If the timeout expires, the counter is automatically deleted.
+- The client sends a request to rate limiting middleware.
+- Rate limiting middleware fetches the counter from the corresponding bucket in Redis and checks if the limit is reached or not.
+- If the limit is reached, the request is rejected.
+- If the limit is not reached, the request is sent to API servers.
+- Meanwhile, the system increments the counter and saves it back to Redis.

+## Rate limiting rules
+Rules are generally written in configuration files and saved on disk.

+## Exceeding the rate limit
+In case a request is rate limited, APIs return a HTTP response code 429 (too many requests) to the client.
+Depending on the use cases, we may enqueue the ratelimited requests to be processed later.
+For example, if some orders are rate limited due to system overload, we may keep those orders to be processed later.

+## Rate limiter headers
+- How does a client know whether it is being throttled?
+And how does a client know the number of allowed remaining requests before being throttled?
+- **The answer lies in HTTP response headers.**
+- The rate limiter returns the following HTTP headers to clients:
+  - `X-Ratelimit-Remaining`: The remaining number of allowed requests within the window.
+  - `X-Ratelimit-Limit`: It indicates how many calls the client can make per time window.
+  - `X-Ratelimit-Retry-After`: The number of seconds to wait until you can make a request again without being throttled.
+When a user has sent too many requests, a 429 too many requests error and X-Ratelimit-Retry-After header are returned to the client.